 "This lexicon represents a convenient work of reference for persons who played a part in political, ecclesiastical, and literary history in the East down to the tenth century.
 The chief source for this is the encyclopedia of Constantine VII Porphyrogenitus (912-59), and for Roman history the excerpts of John of Antioch (seventh century).
 Krumbacher (Byzantinische Literatur, 566) counts two main sources of the work: Constantine VII for ancient history, and Hamartolus (Georgios Monachos) for the Byzantine age" (Wikipedia article on Suda, accessed 02-02-2010).

 Toward the very end of the 15th century humanist Demetrios Chalkokondyles (Demetrius Chalcondylas) edited the encyclopedic text and had it published for the first time in print in Greek as Lexicon graecum.
 Chalcondylas's edition was issued by Johannes Bissolus and Benedictus Mangius of Milan on November 15, 1499.
-This work, consisting of 516 leaves in folio, was the largest single-volume work printed in Greek in the fifteenth century.
+This work, consisting of 516 leaves in folio, was the largest single-volume book printed in Greek in the fifteenth century.
 It was necessarily an expensive book, and included on folio 1a dialogue of Stephanus Niger between a bookseller and a student, mentioning the price of three ducats.
-ISTC No. is00829000
+ISTC No. is00829000.
+In November 2013 a digital facsimile was available from the Bayerische Staatsbibliothek at this link.

 "The purpose of the Suda On Line is to open up this stronghold of information by means of a freely accessible, keyword-searchable, XML-encoded database with translations, annotations, bibliography, and automatically generated links to a number of other important electronic resources.
 To date over 170 scholars have contributed to the project from eighteen countries and four continents.
 Of the 30,000-odd entries in the lexicon, over 25,000 have been translated as of this date, and more translations are submitted every day."